print page

 A1

-1. Parents may contact the kindergarten directly to apply for a place for their children.
+1. All kindergartens (KGs) in Hong Kong are privately run and they can be categorised as non-profit-making (NPM) KGs and private independent (PI) KGs.
+Parents may contact the kindergarten directly to apply for a place for their children.

-2. Parents may telephone or visit the nearby Regional Education Office to obtain the information of kindergartens.
-Parents may also visit "Kindergarten Profiles" at the website of Committee on Home-School Co-operation.
+4. Parents may telephone or visit the nearby Regional Education Offices of EDB to obtain the information of kindergartens.
+Parents may also visit the “Profile of Kindergartens and Kindergarten-cum-Child Care Centres” at the website of Committee on Home-School Co-operation for information of individual schools.

 TOP

-Q2For children already attending a school, if they do not want to continue their studies in the original school and want to change to a new school because of personal reasons, such as having different learning aptitudes or abilities, parents looking for alternative curriculum to cultivate their children etc, how can parents obtain useful information and find a suitable school for them?
+If parents want to arrange school transfer for their children to continue their study because of personal reasons, such as looking for alternative curriculum to cultivate their children etc., how can parents obtain information and find a suitable school for them?

 A2